-No. 3 Georgia routs Arkansas State 55-0
+Tua Tagovailoa, No. 2 Alabama beat South Carolina 47-23

 ATHENS, Ga.
-(AP) — Jake Fromm threw for 279 yards and three touchdowns before taking the rest of the day off, Georgia’s defense turned in a dominating performance and the No. 3 Bulldogs romped to a 55-0 victory over Arkansas State on Saturday.
+(AP) — Jake Fromm threw for 279 yards and three touchdowns before taking the rest of the day off, and Georgia’s defense turned in a dominating performance.

 With thousands of Georgia fans wearing pink instead of red to honor Arkansas State coach Blake Anderson’s wife, Wendy, who died last month from breast cancer, the Bulldogs (3-0) took control as soon as they got their hands on the ball.
 They scored on six of seven possessions in the first half, building a 34-0 lead.